|Born||in Salyersville, Kentucky, USA|

 |Died||in Hollywood Hills, Los Angeles, California, USA (heart failure)|

-Born on November 1, 1942, Larry Flynt was raised in Lakeville, a small isolated community in the hills of Magoffin County in eastern Kentucky.
+Larry Claxton Flynt, Jr. was born on November 1, 1942, in Lakeville, a small isolated community in the hills of Magoffin County, in eastern Kentucky.
+He was the son of Edith (Arnett) and Larry Claxton Flynt, a sharecropper.
 He had a sister named Judy who died in 1951 from leukemia at age five, and a brother, Jimmy, born in 1948.
 His parents separated when he was ten, and he moved with his mother and brother to Hamlet, Indiana.

 Flynt ran away from home at age 16 in 1958 and enlisted in the U.S. Army.
 Discharged a year later, he took odd jobs as a farm picker, dishwasher and manual laborer.
 Moving on to Dayton, Ohio, he enlisted in the US Navy in 1960 and worked as a radar operator on the USS Enterprise until October 1962.
 After his discharge in 1964, he was married for a time while trying to open his own bar in Dayton, selling his own moonshine whiskey; he also opened another bar that same year.
 His next experiment in strip clubs proved more of a success, in particular the Hustler Club which opened in 1968.